Overview

 1. Initialize Parameters

-• Initialization matters: poor initialization can lead to vanishing/exploding gradients or slow convergence.
+• Initialization matters: poor choices can lead to vanishing/exploding gradients or slow convergence.

-2. Loop Over Epochs An epoch is one complete pass over the entire training dataset.
-Training typically involves many epochs.
+2. Loop Over Epochs An epoch is one complete pass over the training dataset.
+Models typically train for many epochs.

-• Loop Over Mini-Batches For each mini-batch of size \(M\):
+• Loop Over Mini-Batches: For each batch of size \(M\):

 Key Considerations in the Loop